mpusz/wg21-papers/src/4185R0_completing_the_mathematical_model_for_cpp_quantities_and_units.md

 both depend on absolute quantities providing the correct value abstraction.
 Only runtime frame projections can be introduced independently in a later standard.

+# Next steps

+If SG6 gives a favorable direction on the core abstractions (absolute quantities and the three-way delta/absolute/point split), the path forward is:

+1. **Implement the two unimplemented breaking changes** — absolute quantities and affine space annotations — in the **[@MP-UNITS]** reference implementation.
+Actual implementation experience may yield minor refinements to the arithmetic semantics and hierarchy rules presented in this paper.

+2. **Validate against real-world use cases.** The existing **[@MP-UNITS]** user base will exercise the new abstractions against production physics, embedded systems, and financial code.
+Any design issues surface at this stage before standardization.

+3. **Merge the approved extensions into [@P3045R7].** The extensions proposed here are designed as additions to and breaking changes within [@P3045R7]; they do not require a separate paper.
+A future revision of [@P3045R7] will incorporate the agreed extensions and remove the design alternatives not chosen by SG6.

+4. **Submit the merged paper to LEWG** for design review and approval.

+5. **Submit to LWG** for full wording review once LEWG has approved the design.

+Runtime frame projections (the "Later" feature in the summary table) follow a parallel
+track: they can be implemented and proposed independently once the core abstractions are stable, without blocking the initial standardization of [@P3045R7].

 # Acknowledgments

 Special thanks and recognition goes to [The C++ Alliance](https://cppalliance.org) for supporting